dk14/crypto/chats/btc-audit/README.md

 > noise is not enveloped, not adjusted for drifts and jitters.
 To avoid actual hacks
 >
-> note: jitter-derived "random" can be modeled as a function of thermal noise.
+> note: jitter-derived "random" can be modeled as a deterministic function of thermal noise.

 ------
 ## Donations